A Better WAY FOR .ORG

 The cooperative is committed to redistributing up to 25% of annual revenues to support an open Internet and key nonprofit Internet infrastructure.
 This includes specific commitments to the Internet Engineering Task Force (IETF) and to nonprofit Domain Name System Root Server Operators as well as, optionally, the Internet Governance Forum, chapters of the Internet Society, and other such deserving organizations and projects as may be serving the Internet’s users and infrastructure in a public-benefit manner.

-Q. What’s to stop the CCOR from spending .ORG revenue on other purposes?
+Q. What’s to stop the CCOR.ORG from spending .ORG revenue on other purposes?